hq-tr/model_state_generator/README.md

 The script requires the [QHE_Julia](https://github.com/hq-tr/QHE_Julia) script.
 Modify the preamble in `model_state_gen_v2.jl` to link to the right script.

 ### Input paramters
-To see the available parameters and the corresponding flag, use
+To see the available parameters and the corresponding flags, use

 ```
 julia model_state_gen_v2.jl -h